ABSTRACT

 DATA COLLECTION AND ANALYSIS FRAMEWORK

-This study used a semi-structured interview with remote NGO employees of varied cultural backgrounds at different geographic locations in South Asia and the Pacific.
-The interviews utilized open-ended questions to discover the experiences, challenges, and strategies that bring remote employees through this change.
-Thematic data acquired through the qualitative interviews were analyzed using the data analysis approach by Yin (2011) with NVivo software.
-Thematic analysis is coding data systematically but categorizing to determine what recurrent themes and patterns emerge and variations of that experience as a remote NGO employee in South Asia and the Pacific.
-It facilitates the extraction of meaningful insights, which helps build a holistic understanding of the realities of remote work in this region.
+This study generated its data from semi-structured interviews with remote working NGO employees of varied cultural backgrounds at different geographic locations in South Asia and the Pacific.
+The interviews utilized open-ended questions to discover the experiences, challenges, and strategies that affect how employees to work remotely.
+Thematic data acquired through the interviews were analyzed using a data analysis approach inspired by Yin (2011), using the NVivo software.
+Thematic analysis led to data being coded systematically and categorized to determine the recurrent themes and patterns that emerged, as well as the variations of their experiences as remote NGO employees in South Asia and the Pacific.
+It facilitated the extraction of meaningful insights, which will help to build a holistic understanding of the realities of remote work in this region.

 ETHICAL CONSIDERATIONS

-The researchers considered several ethical concerns during the process.
+The researchers considered several ethical concerns.
 The objectives, procedures, and risks or benefits associated with the study were communicated to the participants by the researchers.
-The participants were informed that participation in the study would not affect their employment status and work environment and that the participation was strictly voluntary.
-Confidentiality and anonymity were upheld because the researchers ensured utmost precautions for maintaining privacy and protecting the participants' identities and other personal information.
-Researchers have avoided unintended confidentiality breaches, for example, by anonymizing data, safe storage, and proper reporting.
-Researchers handled sensitive information or disclosures in a careful and dignified manner.
-The researchers were cautious about the power dynamics and potential conflicts of interest since they may be in a position of authority or influence within their organization or network.
-The researchers kept neutrality while collecting and analyzing data, ensuring that when people open up regarding their experience, they are not risking getting revenge or judgment.
-Such aspects as duality about the role of the researcher as the remote employee and the researcher were also acknowledged through transparency.
-Moreover, all potential conflicts of interest were disclosed in the research design and reporting.
-These ethical considerations have to be kept intact so that the integrity of the study is maintained along with the dignity and confidentiality of the participants while, at the same time, gaining more insight into the experiences of remote employees.
+The participants were informed that participation in the study would not affect their employment status and work environment and that participation was strictly voluntary.
+Confidentiality and anonymity were upheld and the researchers were careful to maintain the privacy of participants and protect their identities and other personal information.
+Researchers avoided unintended confidentiality breaches by anonymizing data, storing data safely, and proper reporting.
+Researchers handled sensitive information and disclosures in a careful and dignified manner.
+The researchers were cautious about power dynamics and potential conflicts of interest since they may be in a position of authority or could influence organizations or networks.
+The researchers kept neutrality while collecting and analyzing data, ensuring that when people open up regarding their experience, they were not risking revenge or judgment.
+All potential conflicts of interest were disclosed in the research design and reporting.

 RESULTS

-This research looked at remote workers' experiences by NGOs across South Asia and the Pacific.
-This interview-based single case study reveals the shapes of remote working that describe the professional lives of NGO professionals living in this context.
+This research looked at remote workers’ experiences by NGOs across South Asia and the Pacific.
+This interview-based single case study reveals the kinds of remote work described by NGO professionals in South Asia and the Pacific.
 Figure 1 represents the six major categories and 15 subcategories found in the data analysis.

 Figure 1